Canada sets October start for legal recreational marijuana sales

 “We’ve listened to the provinces, which have been asking us for more time to implement it,” Trudeau told legislators.

-Shares of Canopy Growth Corp, Canada’s biggest marijuana producer by market value, closed up 6.7 percent C$45.36 in Toronto.
+Shares of Canopy Growth Corp (WEED.TO), Canada’s biggest marijuana producer by market value, closed up 6.7 percent C$45.36 in Toronto.

-Shares of Aurora Cannabis Inc, the second biggest producer, ended 4.7 percent higher at C$9.99, while Aphria Inc, the third-largest, rose 4.2 percent.
+Shares of Aurora Cannabis Inc (ACB.TO), the second biggest producer, ended 4.7 percent higher at C$9.99, while Aphria Inc (APH.TO), the third-largest, rose 4.2 percent.

 Statistics Canada estimates that the marijuana market in Canada was worth C$5.7 billion ($4.28 billion) in 2017.